-\myparagraph{Keeping Origin Human Text is Important.} We compare different conversation templates in Table.~\ref{tab:recaption_stat}, where the first only uses real human data and \textit{concatenated} adapts both human and synthetic description.
-We conduct experiments to train with both choices and find that using self-augmented data leads to improvement on major benchmarks such as LLaVA-Bench, Science, TextVQA, and MME.
-However, we notice there is still a decline in several metrics, prompting us to concatenate both the origin and re-captioned texts in order to best preserve information.
-This template consistently improves all VLM metrics (Table.~\ref{tab:recaption_stat}).
+\textbf{Keeping Original Human Text is Important.} We compare different conversation templates in Table~\ref{tab:recaption_stat}.
+The first template uses only real human data, while the ``concatenated" approach adapts both human and synthetic descriptions.
+Our experiments reveal that using self-augmented data improves performance on major benchmarks like LLaVA-Bench, Science-Image, TextVQA.
+However, we noticed a decline in several metrics.
+This prompted us to concatenate both the original and re-captioned texts to best preserve information, which consistently improves all VLM metrics.
+(Table~\ref{tab:recaption_stat}).

-With the proper prompt choice and template design, self-augmenting can continuously the caption quality.
-Shown in Table.~\ref{tab:recaption_stat}, the synthetic captions become much \textit{longer} and more \textit{informative} than real human texts (reflecting on VQAv2 score).
-We further follow LLMJudge~\cite{vicuna2023} to compare caption quality from different rounds.
-Both Gemini-1.0-Pro and GPT-4V prefer \methodshort generated captions (higher winrate).